Meteor-Community-Packages/meteor-typescript/README.md

 * Outputs type compilation errors as part of the build process and will fail if a file could not be transpiled to js.
 * Uses settings in tsconfig.json (overrides a few, like "incremental")

+If the `TYPESCRIPT_FAIL_ON_COMPILATION_ERRORS` environment variable is set to a value other than 0 or false, compilation errors will also make the meteor compilation fail.
+Since files with compilation errors often still emit javascript code, that is something you probably want to enable in ci build environments only.

 ## How to install and use

 ```sh